therealdj97/therealdj97/README.md

 - 🤔 I’m looking for help with ...
 Almost Everyting
 - 💬 Ask me about ...
 Anaything
 - 😄 Pronouns: ... therealdj97
 - ⚡ Fun fact: ...
-“To live is to risk it all; otherwise you’re just an inert chunk of randomly assembled molecules drifting wherever the universe blows you.” — Rick
+“To live is to risk it all; otherwise you’re just an inert chunk of randomly assembled molecules drifting wherever the universe blows you.” — Rick Sanchez

 ![img](snapchat.jpeg)